In an earlier section, you saw how to multiply two numbers. You use the asterisk symbol between two cell references:

 On a new worksheet, enter the number 1, 2, 3, 4 and 5.
 Put them into cells A1 to E1.
 Now use PRODUCT to multiply all five numbers.
 Place your answer in cell A3.
 If you get it right, your spreadsheet should look like ours:

-by clicking into cell A3, and then hitting the Delete key on your keyboard).
+into cell A3, and then hitting the Delete key on your keyboard).
+Now type a

-Now type a 6 in cell A3, a 7 in cell C3, and an 8 in cell E3.
-Use PRODUCT
+6 in cell A3, a 7 in cell C3, and an 8 in cell E3.
+Use PRODUCT to multiply all

 In the next part, you'll see how to subtract and divide.